Importance Of Always-On Videos

 Why are companies moving away from conventional video and toward ‘always-on’ video?

 Hero content is all in the world of conventional corporate filmmaking.
 You know what we’re talking about: multi-million dollar ad buys for big-ticket events like brand promotions or product launches (let alone commercial video production).
-Sure, these mass executions have a position in brand strategies, but, depending on the objectives, they aren’t the only way to produce video content that gets results.
+Sure, these mass executions have a position in brand strategies, but, depending on the objectives, they aren’t the only way to produce professional videography content that gets results.

 If the videos you’re making are for external customers like potential clients or internal workers, the majority of companies’ ambitions these days revolve heavily around digital.
 The expectation has been set – brands must have ever-increasing quantities of video to please their customers as heavyweights like Google and Facebook continue to prioritize all things video.